eezstreet/SWATEliteForce/README.md

   * (Non-Insane/Non-Polite) suspects take twice as long before shooting hostages
   * Added a new quality: Polite.
 Any suspect archetype with this quality won't attempt to shoot hostages.
   * Added a new quality: Insane.
 Any suspect archetype with this quality will shoot hostages *much* faster (basically instantly) and ignores distance checks.
-  * Grenades and wedges now go back to your last used weapon after using one, instead of switching back to the flashbang.
+  * Grenades and wedges now go back to your last used weapon after using one, instead of switching back to that item.

 ## GUI ##
   * Training mission returns!
 New Features from the Expansion are gone.